-Tom Fitzmaurice is Business Development Manager with the Applied IoT Technology Gateway Cluster.
-This cluster is a consortium of five Technology Gateways, COMAND, IMaR, Nimbus, TSSG and WiSAR.
+The Applied IoT Technology Gateway Cluster is a consortium of five Technology Gateways, COMAND, IMaR, Nimbus, TSSG and WiSAR.
 It provides companies looking for specialist technical capabilities for Internet of Things (IoT) research and development with access to over 250 full-time engineers and researchers.
 The Applied IoT cluster engages with a wide variety of sectors from agriculture to retail, buildings to transportation and energy to security and can provide you with the appropriate R&D tools and resources you may require.
 The cluster works with companies of all sizes including, start-ups, HPSUs, SMEs and multinationals.

 How can the Applied IoT cluster and an Innovation Voucher help your company?

 We continue to nourish and strengthen our already close connections with industry and this is visible in our results.
 As each IoT project is different, the assistance provided is tailored to meet its specific needs.
 On time and within budget, delivery of projects is ensured by dedicated cluster teams who provide a wide variety of support and assistance ranging from MVP development, business model development, process optimisation, customer interface, technical specification, new service development and technology audits.

 Innovation Vouchers are often the initial step for engagement between a company and a Gateway, with many progressing onto larger Enterprise Ireland Innovation Partnership projects.
 Here are some case studies from Irish companies – Smart Factory, TownApps and Fusion Payments – who share their experience of collaborating with the Applied IoT cluster Gateways.

 Innovation Voucher case studies